Parental leave and pensions

 If the individual decides to stop paying contributions, the employer can also stop contributions.

 A member of a defined benefit scheme will have any period of paid parental leave counted as pensionable service.
 This means benefits will continue to accrue as they did before parental leave.
 Any personal contributions though will be based on the actual earnings the individual is receiving.

 If they decide to take a period of unpaid leave after the paid period ends, this will not count as pensionable service.
-When they return to work, they can choose to pay additional contributions to cover the period of unpaid leave when they weren't contributing.
+When they return to work, they may be able to pay additional contributions to cover the period of unpaid leave when they weren't contributing.

 What we have discussed above are the statutory rules, an employee may have preferential terms under their contract of employment.